Indian South Africans

-Density of the Indian/Asian population.
+Density of the Indian/South Asian population.

-Indian/Asians as a proportion of the total population.
+Indian/South Asians as a proportion of the total population.

 Indian South Africans are South Africans who descend from indentured labourers and free migrants who arrived from British India during the late 1800s and early 1900s.
 The majority live in and around the city of Durban, making it one of the largest ethnically Indian-populated cities outside of India.

 As a consequence of the policies of apartheid, Indian (synonymous with Asian) is regarded as a race group in South Africa.

 Racial identity

-During the colonial era, Indians were accorded the same subordinate status in South African society as Blacks were by the white minority, which held the vast majority of political power.
-During the period of apartheid from 1948 to 1994, Indian South Africans were legally classified as being a separate racial group.
+During the colonial era, Indians were accorded the same subordinate status in South African society as Blacks were by the white minority, which held the vast majority of political power. in the early Apartheid period, from 1950 to 1959, Indian South Africans were legally classified as being a part of the coloured racial group, and were formulated into their own racial group from 1959 onwards.

 During the most intense period of segregation and apartheid, "Indian", "Coloured" and "Malay" group identities controlled numerous aspects of daily life, including where a classified person was permitted to live and study.

 The "Indian" racial identity was created by both internal political movements that sought to consolidate support amongst the different Indian ethnicities in the face of discrimination; and the Apartheid government which strictly codified the physical and cultural boundaries between "race groups", and encouraged these group identities.
-As a result of these Apartheid rules, South Africans continue to identify themselves, and informally classify each other as, "blacks", "whites", "Coloureds" and "Indians".
+As a result of these Apartheid rules, South Africans continue to identify themselves, and informally classify each other as, "Black Africans", "whites", "Coloureds" and "Indians".
 Despite living in South Africa for more than 150 years, and being an officially recognised part of the population since 1961, Indians are still sometimes viewed as a foreign presence in the country, and find themselves having to justify their belonging to South Africa as a homeland.